comob-project/snn-sound-localization/research/Questions.md

 * How do the results depend on the neuron model and available dynamics?
 For example, does adaptation matter and in which conditions?
   - _Alberto_: I'm interested into looking at this (neuron and synapse model, plasticity).
   - _Danish_: I'm also interested in looking at this from the perspective of synaptic plasticity and auditory spatial working memory models.
+  - _Dilay_: I'm interested in using/adapting the filter-and-fire neuron model (recently proposed by Beniaguev et al., 2022) in the SNN.

 ## Technical challenges